Door Kickers 2: Task Force North: Reception

 Door Kickers 2 received mostly positive reviews upon release.
-Review aggregator Metacritic displays a score of 84 out of 100 based on 6 critic reviews, and a user score of 7.6 based on 13 user ratings.
+Review aggregator Metacritic displays a score of 84 out of 100 based on 6 critic reviews.

 Ed Smith, reporting on Door Kickers 2s full release for PCGamesN, called the game a "brutally realistic" combination of XCOM, Company of Heroes, and Arma.
 Derek Johnson of Jump Dash Roll likewise described the game as "essentially a full game version" of the planning sequences of Tom Clancy's Rainbow Six and Tom Clancy's Rainbow Six: Rogue Spear with enough interesting and unique elements added to become "far and away one of the best strategy games ever created". ekianjo of Boiling Steam lauded the game, particularly the various different approaches that can be taken in levels, the high replayability, and the trial and error nature of gameplay.
 Cosmin Vasile of Softpedia lauded the game for being "unpredictable and ruthless" while also having a low learning curve that encourages learning from failures, but noted that the game's setting and worldbuilding felt minimized.